rxgerdxdger/rxgerdxdger/README.md

-- 👋 Hi, I’m @rxgerdxdger or better known as Roger Generelly 👨🏼‍💻
+- 👋 Hi, I’m Roger Generelly 👨🏼‍💻
-- 👀 I’m interested in Cyber Security, whether that includes defensive security, Web App security, or  Cloud security 🔐
+- 👀 I’m interested in Cyber Security, whether that includes network, web application, or cloud security 🔐
 - 🌱 I’m currently analyzing Crop Research Data with Python and Pandas library.
 <!---
 rxgerdxdger/rxgerdxdger is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.